vuejs/docs/src/glossary/index.md

 ## scheduler

-The *scheduler* is the part of Vue's internals that controls the timing of when reactive effects are run.
+The *scheduler* is the part of Vue's internals that controls the timing of when [reactive effects](#reactive-effect) are run.

 When reactive state changes, Vue doesn't immediately trigger rendering updates.
 Instead, it batches them together using a queue.
-This ensures that a component only re-renders once, even if multiple changes need making to the underlying data.
+This ensures that a component only re-renders once, even if multiple changes are made to the underlying data.

 There are two other queues inside the scheduler.
 The `flush: 'pre'` queue is processed prior to the rendering queue.
 The `flush: 'post'` queue runs after the rendering queue.
 These two queues are used by watchers, with `flush: 'pre'` being the default.

-Jobs in the scheduler queues are also used to perform various other internal tasks, such as triggering lifecycle hooks or updating template refs.
+Jobs in the scheduler queues are also used to perform various other internal tasks, such as triggering some [lifecycle hooks](#lifecycle-hooks) and updating [template refs](#template-refs).

 ## scoped slot

-The term *scoped slot* is used to refer to slots that receive props.
+The term *scoped slot* is used to refer to a [slot](#slot) that receives [props](#props).

-Historically, Vue made a much clearer distinction between scoped and non-scoped slots.
-To some extent they could be regarded as two separate features, with template syntax hiding the distinction in the most common cases.
+Historically, Vue made a much greater distinction between scoped and non-scoped slots.
+To some extent they could be regarded as two separate features, unified behind a common template syntax.

 In Vue 3, the slot APIs were simplified to make all slots behave like scoped slots.
-However, the use cases for scoped and non-scoped slots often differ, so the term still proves useful when referring to slots with props.
+However, the use cases for scoped and non-scoped slots often differ, so the term still proves useful as a way to refer to slots with props.

 The props passed to a slot can only be used within a specific region of the parent template, responsible for defining the slot's contents.
 This region of the template behaves as a variable scope for the props, hence 'scoped slot'.